 Mission and Values

-The Vanderbilt MPH Program’s mission, goals, objectives, and values are reviewed on an annual basis by the Advisory Committee which is made up of program faculty members, students, and alumni, and public health professionals.
+The Vanderbilt MPH Program’s mission, goals, objectives, and values are reviewed on an annual basis by the Advisory Committee which is made up of program faculty members, students, alumni, and public health professionals.
 The mission, goals, objectives, and values below were last revised in August 2019.

-Train future research scientists and public health professionals to be leaders and innovators dedicated to improving public health in a program environment rich in learning, discovery, and service.
+Train future research scientists and public health professionals to be innovative and effective leaders dedicated to improving public health

 To fulfill its mission, the Vanderbilt MPH Program has the following goals:

-- Educate innovative and effective public health researchers, faculty, and practitioners
+- Educate innovative and effective public health researchers, educators, and practitioners

 - Advance knowledge in the public health sciences through research and discovery